-- Rail equipment failure - External causes - 2.3.4 Incidents at level crossings have previously been categorised generally as misuse, near misses, and accidents.
+- 2.3.4 Incidents at level crossings have previously been categorised generally as misuse, near misses, and accidents.
 Whilst Network Rail has adopted the new terminology, which is more descriptive, it does require a greater level of investigation of each incident in order to correctly ascertain the chain of causation.
 It is not always possible to establish this level of understanding from the records of events that occurred in previous years. - 2.3.5 Across Anglia route in the financial year of 2016/2017, there were 567 recorded incidents of deliberate misuse/user human error, 79 near misses and 29 incidents of users not calling the signaller back when requested. - 2.3.6 When someone dies at a level crossing, the emotional impacts on those directly and indirectly involved can be far reaching.
 Those affected include the friends and families of the victim, the train crews, emergency services, Network Rail operations and maintenance staff, and passengers on the train.
 Network Rail has worked with the Samaritans to discourage suicides on the railway network, but the distress of an accidental fatality at a level crossing can be even greater. - 2.3.7 In the event of a collision at a level crossing, the affected train will stop and, if the driver is able to, they will contact the signaller to request all services in the area be stopped through the signals being turned to red.
 If the incident involves loss of life, the scene will be declared a crime scene and it will not be possible to move any trains until the police have attended site.
 This can lead to delays in services of several hours.
-If it is not possible to move the train to its destination, there can be a need to arrange substitute road transport for passengers, which can take several hours to put in place. - 2.3.8 After a collision at a level crossing, there will be a report written by the Rail Accident Investigation Branch (RAIB), with the involvement of Network Rail staff.
-These reports are written to establish the cause and make recommendations for the future reduction of risks. - 2.3.9 On 12th August 2016 a passenger train hit a land rover at Nairns level crossing.
-The driver of the land rover suffered serious injuries and was subsequently jailed for 10 months because he attempted to drive over the level crossing without following the written instructions to call the signal box first. - 2.3.10 Not only does this illustrate the significant dangers associated with vehicular level crossings, but also the difficulties that Network Rail has in running a safe and reliable railway when Network Rail cannot ensure that users follow the rules and procedures put in place to protect them.
-This not only resulted in physical injuries to the driver of the vehicle, but also emotional distress to the driver of the train and passengers on board.
-This is further illustrated by the two letters of support (SUPP/ 3 and SUPP/4) that Network Rail has received from passengers that were on the train and the wider emotional and journey impact.

-2.3.11 Through its programme of risk assessment and maintenance, Network Rail aims to ensure all its level crossings are compliant with railway standards and the risk at each is as low as reasonably practicable.
-However, on occasions when Network Rail has failed to discharge its duty appropriately, fines imposed by courts have been severe.
+If it is not possible to move the train to its destination, there can be a need to arrange substitute road transport for passengers, which can take several hours to put in place.
+This can lead to delays and disruption across the wider railway network and not just in the close proximity to the level crossing in question. - 2.3.8 After a collision at a level crossing, the Rail Accident Investigation Branch (RAIB) will consider whether a full investigation and report are required, with the involvement of Network Rail staff.
+These reports are written to establish the cause and make recommendations for the future reduction of risks. - 2.3.9 Through its programme of risk assessment and maintenance, Network Rail aims to ensure all its level crossings are compliant with railway standards and the risk at each is as low as reasonably practicable.
+However, on occasions when Network Rail has failed to discharge its duty appropriately, this can result in prosecution under health and safety legislation, and fines imposed by courts have been severe.
 The largest fine to date relates to a fatality at Gipsy Lane level crossing in Needham Market, Suffolk, where an 82 year old pedestrian was crossing the line and misjudged the speed of an approaching train.
 Network Rail had previously undertaken a risk assessment and identified that vulnerable users were using the level crossing, but had not acted on this information by imposing a speed restriction on trains.
-As this was held to be the cause of the fatality, Network Rail was fined £4,000,000 by Ipswich Crown Court in 2016.
+As this was held to be the cause of the fatality, Network Rail was fined £4,000,000 by Ipswich

+Crown Court in 2016.
 The case also illustrates the inherent tension that exists in ensuring the safety of the public at interfaces between the railway and public highways, and the operational needs of a 21st century railway network.